Girgias/unify-typing-modes-rfc/README.md

 The introduction of scalar type declarations into PHP was a contentious issue and was discussed in numerous RFCs.[1][2][3][4][5]

-The RFC which ultimately landed this feature is the ["Scalar Type Declarations"][5] one made by Anthony Ferrara which iterated upon Andrea Faulds's original RFC and which decided to add the  `strict_type` declare.
+The RFC which ultimately landed this feature is the ["Scalar Type Declarations"][5] one made by Anthony Ferrara which iterated upon Andrea Faulds's original RFC and which decided to add the `strict_types` declare.

 However, the competing RFC from [Zend Technologies et al][4] proposed to tighten the type coercion rules for function arguments and return values instead.
 It's changes were the followings: